alexandrelea/oi-oj-codes/README.md

-This is a repository and it saves my codes in the Olympiad of Informatics.
+This is a repository and it saves my codes and some notes in OI(the Olympiad of Informatics).